Biz-codes/DSA-Arrays/README.md

 You can use JavaScript's built-in arrays to solve the following drills.
 After you write the algorithm, identify its time complexity and determine if it needs to be optimized.
 Start each problem by understanding the problem and coming up with some sample input and output.
 For your convenience, a few sample input and output are provided.

+For the code for drills 5-12, see drills_5-12.js

 ## 5. URLify a string

 A common mistake users make when they type in an URL is to put spaces between words or letters.
 A solution that developers can use to solve this problem is to replace any spaces with a %20.
 Write a method that takes in a string and replaces all its empty spaces with a %20.
 Your algorithm can only make 1 pass through the string.
 Examples of input and output for this problem can be